microspectrometer/dev-kit-2020/firmware/README.md

 - two `make` commands for each microcontroller.
     - `$ make fuses`
     - `$ make flash`
+- *and on Windows* remember to enable `Load VCP` in the Device Manager (necessary for USB communication with the kit using Python package `pyserial`)

 Once a kit has been programmed, updating firmware is just the Flash: